LmOpe/cgpa-calculator/README.md

 ### Features to be added
 - Password recovery.
 That is user should be able to reset their password if forgotten
-- Inclusion of email is registration credential
+- Inclusion of email as registration credential
 - Email confirmation
 - Listing the courses added per semester and per session
 - Support for other grading systems